 This creamy coconut milk soup, fragrant with lime, kaffir lime leaves, lemongrass, cilantro and galangal, pungent fish sauce and a bit of chili heat, is one of my favorite Thai foods.

-I am fortunate to live within shopping distance of Monterey Market and several Asian markets that carry the authentic ingredients.
+I am fortunate to live within shopping distance of Monterey Market, Berkeley Bowl and several Asian markets that carry the authentic ingredients.
 If you can’t find galangal you can substitute its relative, ginger.

 Serves 3 large bowlfuls